Home / Specifications / cdsc-wg1-01 - Server Metadata

 If Servers include the coverage Server capability, a URL to the utility or entity’s coverage MUST be included in the metadata object.

-When the URL is requested and the request is valid, the Server MUST respond with a “200 OK” Status Code and body containing JSON object formatted according to the Coverage Object Format.
+When the URL is requested using the HTTP GET method and the request is valid, the Server MUST respond with a “200 OK” Status Code and body containing JSON object formatted according to the Coverage Listing Format.
 Cache-optimized responses, such as “304 Not Modified”, to Client requests with cached value headers, such as If-None-Match, is also acceptable.

 For invalid requests and error responses, Servers MUST respond with the appropriate Response Code for the type of issue or error (e.g. “503 Service Unavailable” if the Server is temporarily down for maintenance).